mongodb/specifications/source/unified-test-format/unified-test-format.rst

   If set, the array should contain at least one document.
 The structure of each document is defined in `runOnRequirement`_.

+.. _allowMultipleMongoses:

+- ``allowMultipleMongoses``: Optional boolean.
+If false, all MongoClients created for this test file (both internal and `entities <entity_client_>`_) that could connect to a sharded cluster MUST be initialized with only a single mongos host.
+Defaults to true.
+If true or the topology is non-sharded, this option has no effect.
+Test files that include tests with a `failPoint`_ operation that may run on sharded topologies MUST specify false for this option.

 .. _createEntities:

 - ``createEntities``: Optional array of documents.
 List of entities (e.g.